TJ Sanders

-Tyler James "TJ" Sanders (born 14 December 1991) is a Canadian male volleyball player.
-He is a member of the Canada men's national volleyball team, a participant in the 2016 Summer Olympics, a gold medallist at the 2015 NORCECA Championship, and a bronze medalist at the 2015 Pan American Games.
-Bronze medalist at the 2017 World League where he ranked statistically as the top setter.
-He won the Polish cup with Trefl Gdansk.
-He has been sidelined by a back injury, but has helped the Canadian team qualify for the 2020 Tokyo Olympics.
+Tyler James "TJ" Sanders (born 14 December 1991) is a former professional Canadian male volleyball player.
+He was a member of the Canada men's national volleyball team, representing Canada in the 2016 and 2020 Summer Olympics.
+He also was a gold medallist at the 2015 NORCECA Championship, and a bronze medalist at the 2015 Pan American Games and a bronze medalist at the 2017 World League where he ranked statistically as the top setter.

 Personal life

 TJ Sanders was born in Winnipeg, Manitoba to Greg and Cindy Sanders.
 He began playing volleyball at the age of 12 after watching his older sister Sam play club volleyball.
 Growing up, he played club volleyball for the Forest City Volleyball Club in London, Ontario.
 TJ Sanders’ Olympic dream began in 2007 when Volleyball Canada was the host of an FIVB World League event in his hometown.

 Playing career

 Club

 TJ was a member of the Full Time Training Center roster for the 2012/2013 season.
 He signed his first professional contract with Abiant Lycurgus in October 2013, making his debut for the club in a 3-1 win over Driasma Dynamo.
 After a successful first season with the club, in which they finished third in the league, TJ signed with the Swiss club PV Lugano.
 He spent the 2014/2015 season with the club, finishing the season as Swiss champions.
 TJ signed with MKS Będzin in the PlusLiga for the 2015/16 season.
 They finished last in the league, and did not make the playoffs.

 For the 2016/17 season, TJ Sanders signed with the Turkish club Arkas Spor.